srmtlab/Collapsible-Color-Partition-Layout/README.md

 - [https://srmtlab.github.io/Collapsible-Color-Partition-Layout/](https://srmtlab.github.io/Collapsible-Color-Partition-Layout/)

 # Feature
-- By clicking on the desired node, You can expand and collapse nodes.
+- By clicking on the desired node, You can expand and collapse the node.
 - Zooming is performed by scrolling the mouse-wheel.

 # Author